City of Sydney: Demographics

-At the 2016 census, there were 211,632 people in the Sydney local government area, of these 51.8% were male and 48.2% were female.
-Aboriginal and Torres Strait Islander people made up 1.2% of the population.
-The median age of people in the City of Sydney was 32 years.
-Children aged 0 – 14 years made up 6.7% of the population and people aged 65 years and over made up 8.2% of the population.
-Of people in the area aged 15 years and over, 25.7% were married and 9.1% were either divorced or separated.
+At the 2021 census, there were 211,632 people in the Sydney local government area, of these 52.3% were male and 47.7% were female.
+Aboriginal and Torres Strait Islander people made up 1.4% of the population.
+The median age of people in the City of Sydney was 34 years.
+Children aged 0 – 14 years made up 7.6% of the population and people aged 65 years and over made up 9.7% of the population.
+Of people in the area aged 15 years and over, 25.2% were married and 9.8% were either divorced or separated.

-Population growth in the City of Sydney between the 2006 Census and the 2011 Census was 4.57%; with a significant increase of 22.93% between 2011 and 2016.
+Population growth in the City of Sydney between the 2006 Census and the 2011 Census was 4.57%; with a significant increase of 22.93% between 2011 and 2016; and a more modest increase of 1.56% between 2016 and 2021 likely as a result of the COVID-19 pandemic.
 When compared with total population growth of Australia of 8.81% between 2011 and 2016, population growth in the Sydney local government area was almost triple the national average.
 The median weekly income for residents within the City of Sydney was just under 1.5 times the national average.

-The proportion of dwellings in the City of Sydney that are apartments or units is 77.1%, which is substantially different from the Australian average of 13.1%.
-The proportion of residents in the Sydney local government area that claimed Australian ancestry was approximately one-quarter the national average.
+The proportion of dwellings in the City of Sydney that are apartments or units is 78.5%, which is substantially different from the Australian average of 14.2%.
+The proportion of residents in the Sydney local government area that claimed Australian ancestry was approximately half the national average.

-1996 Census figures refer to the City of Sydney prior to its merger with the City of South Sydney.